wonjongRyu/hologram_pytorch/README.md

 # hologram_pytorch
-Hologram Generation Network in Pytorch
+Implementation of the Hologram Generation Network(HGN) in Pytorch